lyh-18/EQVI/README.md

 - [x] Three pretrained models trained on REDS_VTSR dataset.
 - [x] Inference script for REDS_VTSR validation and testing dataset.
 - [x] Upload pretrained models to [Baidu Drive].
-- [ ] Provide a generic inference script for arbitrary dataset.
+- [x] Provide a generic inference script for arbitrary dataset.
 - [ ] Provide more pretrained models on other training datasets.
 - [ ] Make a demo video.
 - [ ] Summarize quantitative comparisons in a Table.
+- [ ] Provide a script to help with synthesizing a video from given frames.

 :construction_worker: The list gose on and on...
 So many things to do, let me have a break... :see_no_evil: